 - Combine your mark with terms of the industry and/or your goods and services.

-2. Do a search at the United States Patent & Trademark Office
+2. Search the United States Patent & Trademark Office

 Yes, thanks to the internet, you can do this for free.
 You can conduct your own search online using TESS – the Trademark Electronic Search System.